ppoetsma/MxSlackMessage/doc/send-to-slack.md

 Next you add one or more lines to your message using microflow `Message_AddLine`.
 Also here [Markdown](https://api.slack.com/reference/surfaces/formatting) is supported.

 An example of the text in such a line is below.
 The resulting message starts with `@here` which notifies all active users.
-Next it shows a large blue dot (emoji) and a text where the word `UP` is in **bold**.
+Next it shows a specific emoji and a text where the word `UP` is in **bold**.

 ```auto
 <!here> :green_heart: all systems are *UP*